nithinmohantk/udacity-aws-developer-project-workspace/README.md

 - - _udacity-c2-restapi_
 - - _udacity-c2-frontend_
 - **project**  - contains actual project work submitted as part of the assignments for the curriculam

+- - Project 1: Static site_Upload_s3
-- - staticsite_upload_s3
+- - Project 2: Image-filter-service (Udagram API)
-- - image-filter-project
+- - Project 3: Microservices Udagram App

 ## Installation
  The samples and projects found in this repository are created using Visual Studio Code and Node.js/NPM/ExpressJS stack and it require certain global NPM components and project NPM components(project.json).